VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/bom_acknowledgements.md

 - Wingzero
   - Did a lot of testing/design to get the mosquito hotend working with Mantis
 - BeWater, Charles, Dustinspeed, and many others
   - Mantis has been a working collaboration with many people.
-Thanks you to everyone who has used Mantis and provided any feedback and [user mods](Usermods/readme.md).
+Thanks you to everyone who has used Mantis and provided any feedback and usermods.